Bayesian and frequentist perspectives agree on dynamical dark energy: Discussion

 To explore this with both Bayesian and frequentist methods, we compute the pivot scale as detailed in \cite{Albrecht:2006um}.
 The pivot scale $a_\mathrm{p}$ is determined as the scale factor that minimizes the standard deviation $\sigma_{w_\mathrm{p}}$ of $w_\mathrm{p}$ in \cref{eq:CPL_reparam}, retrieving the best-constrained direction on the $w_0-w_a$ plane.
 This yields \cite{Albrecht:2006um}

 where $\sigma_{w_a}^2$ is the standard deviation of $w_a$ and $\mathrm{cov}(w_0 w_a)$ denotes the covariance between $w_0$ and $w_a$, i.e.\ the off-diagonal elements of the covariance matrix between $w_0$ and $w_a$.
-We compute the pivot redshifts $1+z_\mathrm{p} = 1/a_\mathrm{p}$ from the covariance matrices obtained from the MCMC runs for the four dataset combinations considered in this work and quote these in the first column of \cref{tab:pivot_zs}.
+We compute the pivot redshifts $1+z_\mathrm{p} = 1/a_\mathrm{p}$ from the covariance matrices obtained from the MCMC runs for the four dataset combinations including the CMB and quote these in the first column of \cref{tab:pivot_zs}.
 The pivot redshifts are in broad agreement with the ones quoted in \cite{DESI:2025zgx}, which find $z_\mathrm{p} = 0.53$ for CMB and DESI, and $z_\mathrm{p} = 0.31$ for CMB, DESI and DES Y5.

-Analogously, we obtain the pivot redshifts from the frequentist data by finding $z_\mathrm{p}$ such that $\hhat{w}_a$ and $w_0$ de-correlate.
-We use a linear fit to determine the inclination $A$ of the conditional MLE $\hhat{w}_a$ as a function of the fixed value of $w_0$ from the top panel of \cref{fig:wa_of_w0}:
+Analogously, we obtain the pivot redshifts from the frequentist data by finding $z_\mathrm{p}$ such that $\hhat{w}_a$ and $w_\mathrm{p}$ decorrelate.
+We use a linear fit to determine the inclination $A$ of the conditional MLE $\hhat{w}_a$ as a function of the fixed value of $w_0$ from the top panel of \cref{fig:wa_of_w0}.
+Comparing to \cref{eq:CPL_reparam} yields the pivot redshift:

 These linear fits are shown by the colored lines in the top panel of \cref{fig:wa_of_w0} and the frequentist $z_\mathrm{p}$ are quoted in the right column of \cref{tab:pivot_zs}.
 The values of the pivot redshifts obtained with the conditional MLE $\hhat{w}_a$ are in good agreement with the ones obtained from the posterior covariance matrices.
 The differences in $z_\mathrm{p}$ obtained from Bayesian and frequentist data are not surprising since the determination of $z_\mathrm{p}$ includes a large uncertainty, especially when the posterior contours do not show a strong degeneracy.